collegesoul/MyFashionTrunk/README.md

 It integrates Google Cloud Vision API for object detection and Google Cloud Store for storage of images, and it's connected to a PostgreSQL database .

-### Note: There's no build process in running the application as it could not be finished before the deadline.

 ## How the Application looks like on the frontend